 - Treatment at Boreal Wellness is voluntary.
 Clients attend our programs because they want to improve their psychological health.

 - Treatment plans are individualized.
-The results of the psychological, psychiatric, relationship and nutritional assessments are used to collaborate with the client on developing a plan to address their mood and anxiety disorders.
+The results of the psychological intake assessment are used to collaborate with the client on developing a plan to address their mood and anxiety disorders.

 - The Boreal Wellness clinical team serves as a guide in a client's self-discovery and healing process.
 The hard work will be done (and must be done) by the clients, with support from the clinical team.
-Examples of the "work" clients should expect will include showing up every day for treatment, actively participating in group discussions, changing dietary habits, as well as completing assignments after-hours.
+Examples of the "work" clients should expect will include showing up every day for treatment, actively participating in group discussions, changing dietary habits, as well as completing assignments during days in between sessions.